1. Who we are:

 If you would like a copy of your information held by the credit reference and fraud prevention agencies we use (for details contact our Data Protection Officer, via email at [email protected]) or if you want further details of how your information will be used by the credit reference agencies, please visit their websites or contact them directly.

-How long do we keep your Personal Information – Retention periods:
+13. How long do we keep your Personal Information – Retention periods?

 Retention periods for records are determined by the type of record, the nature of the activity, product or service and the applicable local legal or regulatory requirements.

-We normally keep customer account records for up to six years after your relationship with the bank ends, whilst other records are retained for shorter periods, for example CCTV records and call recordings may be kept for shorter durations.
+We normally keep customer account records for up to seven years after a customer relationship with the bank ends, whilst other records are retained for shorter periods, for example CCTV records and call recordings may be kept for shorter durations.
 Retention periods may be changed from time to time based on business or legal and regulatory requirements.
-For specific retention periods please contact us via email at [email protected] and we would be happy to provide details specific to your needs.
+For specific retention periods please contact us via email at [email protected] or at our Call Centre number 03448 094258 and we would be happy to provide details specific to your needs.

 We may by exception retain your information for longer periods, particularly where we need to withhold destruction or disposal based on an order from the courts or an investigation by law enforcement agencies or our regulators.
 This is intended to make sure that the bank will be able to produce records as evidence, if they are needed.